Watch The Big Deel

 Similar to direct compensation, countries often have rules and regulations surrounding employee equity.
 Many jurisdictions treat stock options as taxable income.
 For instance, Internal Revenue Service (IRS) guidelines require US workers to pay capital gains tax and file a report for some sales of stock options.

-Deel is the only company able offer equity services to employer of record (EOR) employees.
+Use Deel to offer equity to employer of record (EOR) employees.
 The specialized equity team has 30+ years of expertise in more than 90 countries, helping companies decide on equity types, process grants, take care of taxable events, and support specific technical questions.
-It's the only equity tool that syncs with equity systems and automatically calculates and withholds equity-related taxes in payroll.
+Deel syncs with equity systems and automatically calculates and withholds equity-related taxes in payroll.

 8. Leveraging the best HR solutions